panpuchkov/pygitver/README.md

 ### Usage

-_**Note:** The tool is running in the docker container and mounting your repository to it.
+_**Note:** The tool is running in the docker container and mounting your repository.
-It means that you have to run it just from the root directory of the repository, from the directory with `.git` folder._
+It means that you have to run it just from the repository's root directory, from the directory with `.git` folder._

 ```shell